willdurand-edu/php-slides/src/extended/07_symfony2_validation.md

 ### Properties

 Validating class properties is the most basic validation technique.
-Symfony2 **allows you to validate private, protected or public properties**.
+Symfony **allows you to validate private, protected or public properties**.

     !yaml